Stuart Cage

 Stuart Cage (born 16 July 1973) is an English professional golfer.

+Amateur career

 Cage won the English Amateur in 1992 and played for Great Britain & Ireland in the 1993 Walker Cup.

+Professional career

-He turned professional in 1993 and having finished 8th on the second tier Challenge Tour Rankings the following year, was a rookie on the European Tour in 1995.
+In 1993, Cage turned professional.
+He finished 8th on the second tier Challenge Tour rankings the following year, was a rookie on the European Tour in 1995.
 He nearly won the Irish Open during that first season, losing out to the experienced Sam Torrance to a playoff.
 Two years later he won his only European Tour title, at the Europe 1 Cannes Open.
 However from 1998 onwards he struggled and he last played on the main European Tour in 2003.